 This information is manually added and checked by us, before being released in our next update of the Complianz Plugin.
 And this is what it might look like:

 After adding the feature of reporting unknown cookies we quickly realized the amount of cookies is almost endless.
 Besides a growing Cookiedatabase, we think the current legal obligatory descriptions and information won’t make sense to most website visitors.
-There’s a big gap between the GDPR and upcoming ePrivacy for website developers/marketing and website users, regarding knowledge about Digital Privacy.
+There’s also a big knowledge gap between the website developers/marketing and website users, regarding Digital Privacy.

-We want to fill the gap with the following improvements on our Cookiedatabase:
+We want to fill the gap with the following improvements:

 - Open-source database on cookiedatabase.org.
 Available for all!

-- Descriptions are for non-technical users and feature examples of usage
+- Descriptions are for non-technical and non-legal users.

-- Combinations of cookies lead to a personal profile for each user.
+- Understanding that combinations of cookies can lead to a personal profile for each user.

 - Logged-in users can add, translate and suggest improvements.

-- Non-Wordpress website can use our API for an up-to-date Cookiedatabase for better communication
+- Non-Wordpress website can use an API for an up-to-date Cookiedatabase for better communication

 - You can search for usage, cookie name, organisation, websites etc.

-But foremost it should be a community effort to inform our website users of Digital Privacy.
+But foremost it should be a community effort to inform website users of Digital Privacy.

-We are proud to announce the partnership with SIDN to make way for a Open-Source system to make Digital Privacy a clear and informed subject for all.
-The organisation of SIDN purpose is managing the Dutch domain extension .nl and securing privacy for the public good.
+We are proud to announce the partnership with the SIDN Fund to make way for a Open-Source system to make Digital Privacy a clear and informed subject for all.
+SIDN Fund is an independent foundation established by SIDN, the foundation for internet domain registration in the Netherlands.
 Sharing expertise in Digital Privacy is a purpose of both SIDN and Complianz and we are working hard to support and inform anyone on this matter together from this moment forward.